Hydrating Stick Balm Formulation

 3. Heat phase A to 70-80 C & remove from the heat

-4. Allow to cool slightly & add phase B & stir thoroughly
+4. Once phase A is below 80C, add phase B & stir thoroughly

 Notes & Substitutions: